By Everett Millman – Gainesvillecoins.com ……

 Privately minting your own illicit coins was considered treason under British law, though the practice was more common than this policy might suggest.
 Counterfeiting had become a rampant problem by the late 17th century and threatened to undermine the crucial role of the Royal Mint.

 Newton’s harsh methods would certainly be considered inhumane (and extralegal) today, but they served as a strong deterrent to would-be criminals.
-The message was clear: You don’t mess with a powerful country’s gold and silver coins!
+The message was clear: don’t mess with a powerful country’s gold and silver coins!